xiix0/scam/README.md

-Q:	What is purple and commutes?
+Hell is empty and all the devils are here.
-A:	An Abelian grape.
+		-- Wm.
+Shakespeare, "The Tempest"